haribalji/EDA/README.md

-here i  am documenting some of the  important concept of eda
+here i am documenting some of the important concept of eda  ,here  i picked the dataset from the kaggle this project is to analysis the performace of the student we can  understand that student who study more hours have scored more marks and student who use social media for more hours have secured  less marks in math.

 # some of the important ouputs:
 #comparing the social_media_hours with math_score using the  scatterplot